pangolindex/exchange-contracts/contracts/staking-positions/README.md

   whole balance is withdrawn, all the rewards are be harvested, which will restarts the staking duration of any remaining balance.
 * `compound`:
 	* Harvests and restakes the accrued rewards without restarting the staking duration,
 	* The staking duration of the newly staked tokens starts from zero.

-To enable partial harvesting, which would in turn enable partial withdrawing without restarting the staking duration of the whole staked balance, one can track staking duration of positions instead of users.
-This model would allow users to have unlimited positions with varying staking duration.
-Due to user-facing complexitiy of this model, we opt out from using it.
-We instead use the "Combined Positions" extension of SAR, which prohibits partial harvesting.